 In the LAC region, Brazil, Chile, and Colombia are also considering implementing an Emission Trading System.

-Why?2021 is an important year for paving the way and laying out the foundation for a global carbon market under Article 6 of the Paris agreement; and ambition will be determined by new corporate commitments, increased demand in voluntary markets, and the new opportunities for forest offsets and nature-based solutions.
+Why?The COP26 agreements on new rules for international carbon markets will help pave the way for greater collaboration and trade between countries.
+Ambition will be determined by new corporate commitments, increased demand in voluntary markets, and the new opportunities for forest offsets and nature-based solutions.
 It is in the interest of key stakeholders and actors in the LAC region to understand and participate in this agenda and its related opportunities, to find ways to lead in this process, and considering the co-benefits, opportunities and challenges associated with the development of carbon markets.